-Scott’s take on modernising Moriarty has been praised, transforming the character into a suave mastermind, whose intelligence is equal to the hero detective, and who sees his actions as part of an amusing game.
+Scott’s take on modernising Moriarty has been praised, transforming the character into a suave mastermind whose intelligence is equal to the hero detective and who sees his actions as part of an amusing game.

-Scott made his debut as a bond villian in 2015’s Spectre.
-Other notable performances include Pride (2014), Handsome Devil (2016) & Big Hero 6 (2017-18)
+Scott made his debut as a Bond villain in 2015’s Spectre.
+His other notable performances include roles in Pride (2014), Handsome Devil (2016), & Big Hero 6 (2017-18)

-Scott has featured in many other TV Series such as the anthology series Black Mirror (S5 EP2) and Fleabag (2016-19) to much critical acclaim.
+Scott has featured in many other TV Series, such as the anthology series Black Mirror (S5 EP2) and Fleabag (2016-19), to much critical acclaim.

-#11.
-Top 20 Best Irish Actors: The Gleesons
+Best Irish Actors #11: The Gleesons

 We couldn’t pick just one member of the Gleeson family!
-Brendan Gleeson, is the father of Domhnall and Brian and has stared in Michael Collins (1996), Caca Milís (2001), 28 days later (2002), the Harry Potter series (2005-2010), and Paddington 2 (2017) to name a few.
+Brendan Gleeson, the father of Domhnall and Brian, has stared in Michael Collins (1996), Caca Milís (2001), 28 Days Later (2002), the Harry Potter series (2005-2010), and Paddington 2 (2017), to name a few.

-Domhnall Gleeson also starred in the Harry Potter series alongside his father, as well as About Time (2013), Frank (2014), Ex Machina (2014), Black Mirror (S2 EP1), Brooklyn (2015), The Revenant (2015) and Peter Rabbit and Peter Rabbit 2: The Runaway (2018/21).
+Domhnall Gleeson also starred in the Harry Potter series alongside his father, as well as About Time (2013), Frank (2014), Ex Machina (2014), Black Mirror (S2 EP1), Brooklyn (2015), The Revenant (2015), Peter Rabbit, and Peter Rabbit 2: The Runaway (2018/21).

 Domhnall has also made his mark on cinema with his role in the Star Wars sequel trilogy (2015-2019)

 Brian Gleeson has starred in Love-Hate (2010), Snow White and The Huntsman (2012), and Peaky Blinders (2019).
-Domhnall and Brian have went on to create and star in the sit-com Frank of Ireland (2021), in which their father Brendan also features.
+Domhnall and Brian have gone on to create and star in the sitcom Frank of Ireland (2021), in which their father, Brendan, also features.

-#10.
-Top 20 Best Irish Actors: Michael Fassbender
+Best Irish Actors #10: Michael Fassbender

 Irish-German Actor Michael Fassbender was born in Germany, moving to Killarney with his family at two years of age.

-He has also starred in Shame (2011), 12 years a Slave (2013), Assassins Creed (2014), Macbeth (2015), Steve Jobs (2015), and the Alien franchise.
+He has also starred in Shame (2011), 12 Years a Slave (2013), Assassins Creed (2014), Macbeth (2015), Steve Jobs (2015), and multiple movies in the Alien franchise.

-#9.
-Top 20 Best Irish Actors: Colin Farrell
+Best Irish Actors #9: Colin Farrell

-Dublin born Actor Colin Farrell actually comes from a family of athletes, his father and brother played professionally with Shamrock Rovers, a famous Irish soccer club.
-Farrell also auditioned for Boyzone, a well known Irish boyband who had many hit songs, but he didn’t make the cut.
+Dublin-born Actor Colin Farrell actually comes from a family of athletes.
+His father and brother played professionally with the Shamrock Rovers, a famous Irish football club.
+Farrell auditioned for Boyzone, a well-known Irish boyband that had many hit songs, but he didn’t make the cut.

-Colin has starred in many roles such as Alexander (2004), Miami Vice (2006), Horrible Bosses (2011) sci-fi action Total Recall (2012), Saving Mr. Banks (2013), The Lobster (2015), Fantastic Beasts (2016), The Beguiled (2017) and The Killing of a Sacred Deer (2019)
+Colin has starred in many films, such as Alexander (2004), Miami Vice (2006), Horrible Bosses (2011), sci-fi action Total Recall (2012), Saving Mr. Banks (2013), The Lobster (2015), Fantastic Beasts (2016), The Beguiled (2017), and The Killing of a Sacred Deer (2019).

-#8 Top 20 Best Irish Actors: Kenneth Branagh
+Best Irish Actors #8: Kenneth Branagh

-Branagh directed and starred as Viktor Frankenstein in the 1994 film Mary Shelly’s Frankenstein, In 2002 Branagh starred as fan favourite professor Gildroy Lockhart in Harry Potter and the Chamber of Secrets.
+Branagh directed and starred as Viktor Frankenstein in the 1994 film Mary Shelly’s Frankenstein.
+In 2002, Branagh starred as fan favourite professor Gildroy Lockhart in Harry Potter and the Chamber of Secrets.
 Branagh directed films such as Thor (2011), one of the first movies in the now dubbed Marvel Cinematic Universe, and the live-action Cinderella movie in 2015, the first of many live-action Disney remakes.

-More recently, Branagh has directed and starred as Hercule Poirot in film adaptions of Agatha Christie’s novels, Murder on the Orient Express (2017), and Death On the Nile (2022)
+More recently, Branagh has directed and starred as Hercule Poirot in film adaptions of Agatha Christie’s novels Murder on the Orient Express (2017) and Death On the Nile (2022).

-In 2021 Belfast, written and directed by Branagh was released, to critical and commercial acclaim.
-The film is a coming of age story set at the beginning of The Troubles in 1969 Northern Ireland.
-Branagh states Belfast is his most personal film, having left the city with his family as a child during the Troubles
+In 2021, Belfast, written and directed by Branagh, was released to critical and commercial acclaim.
+The film is a coming-of-age story set at the beginning of The Troubles in 1969, Northern Ireland.
+Branagh states Belfast is his most personal film, having left the city with his family as a child during The Troubles.

-Best Irish Actors: Richard Harris
+Best Irish Actors #7: Richard Harris

 Richard Harris was an Irish actor and singer born in Limerick in 1930.